Palantir.net's Guide to Digital Governance: Ownership

 With those caveats out of the way, we can now begin to define who is responsible for each of the properties and platforms we listed earlier.

-Obviously, I can’t tell you who is or who should be responsible for each piece within your organization – that must be defined by how your work responsibilities are distributed across the institution – but I can describe some general principles for defining ownership that should help.
+Obviously, we can’t tell you who is or who should be responsible for each piece within your organization – that must be defined by how your work responsibilities are distributed across the institution – but we can describe some general principles for defining ownership that should help.

 - Ownership of your organization’s web presences ultimately should reside at the very top, with levels of responsibility being delegated down the hierarchy of the institution.